top of page

 The spin table is optional, but a lot of fun.
 If you want to try it out, avoid plastic spinners as they wobble, and give you very few rotations.
 You don't want to be pushing the spin table really hard as it will make the paint shoot outwards too much.
 It's best to invest in an aluminum spinner.
 These spin very smoothly and easily without you having to push them very hard.

-Disclaimer: I am an Amazon Affiliate, meaning I earn commissions from qualifying purchases at no extra cost to you.
+Disclaimer: I am an Amazon and Blick's Affiliate, meaning I earn commissions from qualifying purchases at no extra cost to you.

 Recent Posts